EXJUSTICE/StyleGAN-RNN-Tinder_profile_generation/README.md

 An implementation of StyleGAN and RNN architectures to generate profile biographical and image information, with the aim of generating believable female profiles as a proof of concept.
 All notebooks were ran in Google's Colaboratory environment with GPU acceleration enabled.

 * StyleGAN pre-trained on FFHQ 1024x1024 dataset, cloned from NVIDIA's StyleGAN repository
-* RNN trained on Kaggle Tinder Female Profiles dataset.
+* RNN trained on Kaggle Wine Reviews Dataset.
 Based upon the TrumpChar RNN project, with input from Brownlee's excellent RNN tutorials.
+* RNN trained on the now-deleted Kaggle Tinder Female Profiles dataset.
+Legacy attempt kept for reference purposes, without access to dataset.